 9.4.2.x Sensing Beam Description element

-The Tx Sensing Beam Description subelement contains a set of description of the beam patterns.
-The number of beam patterns is the number set in Maximum Number of Tx Directions field.
+The Sensing Beam Description subelement contains a set of description of the beam patterns.
+The number of beam patterns is the number set in Maximum Number of Tx Directions or Maximum Number of Rx Directions fields.